How to add drop shadow in photoshop - Photoshop Tutorial (Step by Step)

 Select your hidden background layer in your layer palette.
 Go to Level> New Level.
 Type SHIFT + CONTROL + N or (SHIFT + COMMAND + N).
 This command will help you to create a new layer.
 Save this Layer and it will serve as your new background.
 Go to Edit> Fill and fill in the new Layer with color.

 By choosing a color from the dropdown menu, you have the option to choose the color you want.
+I was pleasantly surprised to find high-quality canvas prints cheap, allowing me to decorate my home with beautiful art without breaking the bank.

 Step 3: Determine the color of your cast shade.